The Legal System Ranks Near the Bottom of Business Concerns

 Small business surveys consistently show that lawsuits, or the “cost” of lawsuits, is an issue of less importance to small businesses than almost any issue they could possibly face.
 These surveys conducted by membership business organizations and business entities show that rank and file small businesses virtually always put “lawsuits” or “liability” at the bottom of their list of concerns – if they are mentioned at all.

-- According to a recent survey done by the National Federation of Independent Business (NFIB), The “Cost and Frequency of Lawsuits/Threatened Lawsuits” was ranked 68 of 75 concerns on the list.1
+- According to a recent survey done by the National Federation of Independent Business (NFIB), The “Cost and Frequency of Lawsuits/Threatened Lawsuits” was ranked 69 of 75 concerns on the list.3

-- The 2016 year-end survey done by National Small Business Association (NSBA) asked members, “What are the three most significant challenges to the future growth and survival of your business?” lawsuits was not even among the 16 options listed and less than 1 percent of respondents felt that politicians should take up “tort reform.”2
+- The 2018 mid-year survey done by National Small Business Association (NSBA) asked members, “What are the three most significant challenges to the future growth and survival of your business?” lawsuits was not even among the 16 options listed and only 1 percent of respondents felt that politicians should take up “tort reform.”4

-- NSBA has never listed lawsuits among the most significant challenges to the future growth and survival of small businesses.3
+- NSBA has never listed lawsuits among the most significant challenges to the future growth and survival of small businesses.5

 Insurance companies and huge corporations are simply creating fear to blemish our court system and discourage individuals from pursuing justice when they are injured or killed due to the negligence of others.